-The Best Savings Accounts in Hawaii
+The Best Savings Accounts in Hawaii for 2022

 Hawaii is home to nearly 1.428 million Americans, and nearly all of those Americans need access to banking services.
 Many banks operate in the state to serve the banking needs of Hawaiians.
 That gives Hawaiians a lot of options to choose from when they’re looking for a new bank account.

 Savings accounts are the second most popular type of bank account in the United States.
 Only checking accounts are more common.

 Because savings accounts are so prevalent, nearly every bank in the U.S. offers some form of savings account.
 That means that banks have to compete with each other to draw new customers.